hoodrunio/oracle-status/README.md

 # oracle-status

-A discord bot for notifying signed up users when a kujira node missing blocks.
+A discord bot for notifying signed up users when a kujira node missing prices.

 We have a KujiraPool object.
 This object has a dict of Kujira nodes.